-- (1) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth; - (2) care facility has the same meaning as in the Care Facilities Directions; - (3) care and support visit means a visit of no longer than 2 hours made to a patient of a hospital, or a resident of a residential aged care facility, by one person, or two persons together, for the purposes of providing care and support to the patient or resident, as the case requires; - (4) density quotient of a single undivided indoor space is the number calculated by dividing the total area of the space (measured in square metres) by 4; - Note: If an indoor space is 8.5 metres long and 4.5 metres wide, its total area is 38.25 square metres.
-Its density quotient is 9.56, so no more than 9 people would be permitted to be in the indoor space at one time. - (5) hospital has the same meaning as in the Hospital Visitors Directions; - indoor space means an area, room or premises that is or are substantially enclosed by a roof and walls, regardless of whether the roof or walls or any part of them are - (a) permanent or temporary; or - (b) open or closed; - (7) outdoor space means a space that is not an indoor space; - (8) patient has the same meaning as in the Hospital Visitors Directions; - (9) pharmacy has the same meaning as in the Pharmacy Regulation Act 2010; - (10) premises has the same meaning as in section 3 of the PHW Act, which includes a vehicle; - (11) retail facility has the same meaning as in the Restricted Activity Directions (No. 2).
+- (1) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth; - (2) care facility has the same meaning as in the Care Facilities Directions (No. 2); - (3) care and support visit means a visit of no longer than 2 hours made to a patient of a hospital, or a resident of a care facility, by one person, or two persons together, for the purposes of providing care and support to the patient or resident, as the case requires; - (4) density quotient of a single undivided indoor space is the number calculated by dividing the total area of the space (measured in square metres) by 4;

+Note: If an indoor space is 8.5 metres long and 4.5 metres wide, its total area is 38.25 square metres.
+Its density quotient is 9.56, so no more than 9 people would be permitted to be in the indoor space at one time.

+- (5) hospital has the same meaning as in the Hospital Visitors Directions (No. 2); - (6) indoor space means an area, room or premises that is or are substantially enclosed by a roof and walls, regardless of whether the roof or walls or any part of them are - (a) permanent or temporary; or - (b) open or closed; - (7) national security has the meaning that security has in the Australian Security Intelligence Organisation Act 1979 of the Commonwealth; - (8) outdoor space means a space that is not an indoor space; - (9) patient has the same meaning as in the Hospital Visitors Directions (No. 2); - (10) pharmacy has the same meaning as in the Pharmacy Regulation Act 2010; - (11) premises means: - (a) a building, or part of a building; and - (b) any land on which the building is located, other than land that is available for communal use; - (12) retail facility has the same meaning as in the Restricted Activity Directions (No. 3).